 We help local communities by participating in actions that support charities such as Chios nursing home, Filodasiki Chios, and Ark of the world.
-We also contribute to SYN-ENOSIS, our efforts in supporting and promoting mental health and well-being onboard vessels and in the office.
-This recognition was thanks to our newly established Human Relations Department, which complements the existing Human Resources Department.

-which aims to undertake systematic and organized initiatives nationwide that give prominence to the significant social impact of the shipping community in Greece.
+We also contribute to SYN-ENOSIS, which aims to undertake systematic and organized initiatives nationwide that give prominence to the significant social impact of the shipping community in Greece.